Vocational Education and Training

 Mount Alvernia College

 The College’s curriculum offers Authority subjects, Authority-registered subjects, and Vocational Education and Training courses.
-Those students who have not selected subjects to obtain an Overall Position (OP) undertake the Tertiary and Industry Pathway (TAIP) and can select a range of subjects within the school curriculum, including a combination of Authority, Authority- registered, and Vocational Education and Training courses.
+Students can select a range of subjects within the college curriculum, including a combination of Authority, Authority-registered, and Vocational Education and Training courses.

 Vocational Education at Mount Alvernia College typically encompasses these main areas:

 - Vocational Education and Training (VET) Certificate courses at Mount Alvernia College;

 - Study at a TAFE college or other VET provider

 Mount Alvernia College is a Registered Training Organisation (RTO No 41391), and is able to offer nationally recognised VET certificates to students as part of their everyday curriculum.
 There has been significant growth in this area within the College.
 Students are given opportunities in a number of pathways to further study or gain employment upon completion of the senior phase of learning.
 The list of VET certificate courses offered on campus can be found here.

 Assessment in VET certificates is competency-based.
 Competency-based assessment is the process of collecting evidence and making judgments on whether or not the student can consistently demonstrate knowledge and skill, and the application of that knowledge and skill to the standard of performance required in the workplace.

 An important part of this program is the opportunity to be involved with local industry through work placement.